Miho19/xv6fs/README.md

 ## Issues:

 ## Change list:
+* Removed the `FILE *f` pointer in place for global structure containing the read/write sector functions.
+* Moved FUSE interface code into a seperate file to allow the merging of libusb code.
 * More unit tests added.
 Tests for libfuse will likely require scripting.
 * Added functions which should remove a lot of the repeated code issue I was having.
 * Removed global variables which will allow me to better make unit tests.